mindThomas/Kugle-ROS/README.md

 ```

 # Usage
-## Connecting to onboard computer ROS
+## Connecting to the ROS Master on the onboard computer
 The onboard computer automatically launches the minimal bringup launch file at boot and creates a WiFi hotspot named 'kugle'.
 Connecting to this hotspot gives access to the ROS Master created by the robot.
 To link a user computer to the ROS Master source the `ConnectROS.sh` script:
 ```bash
 source ConnectROS.sh